 Why potatoes and carrots with the peel?
 It is to give more flavor and more rustic look!
 If you decide to peel potatoes and carrots be careful about cooking, it may take a few minutes less.

-Cut the potatoes and carrots as you like, however, considering the cooking times, do not cut them too thin.
+Cut the potatoes and carrots as you like, however, considering the cooking times, do not cut them too fine.
 Season with extra virgin olive oil, salt, pepper and chopped rosemary; mix well.

 Finish and cook the meatloaf:

-Remove the meatloaf from the fridge and place it diagonally on a large pan covered with oven paper.
+Place the meatloaf out of the fridge and place it diagonally on a large pan covered with oven paper.
 Sprinkle the meatloaf with the beaten egg and sprinkle it with fine breadcrumbs, making it adhere even to the sides.
 Remove the excess breadcrumbs from the pan and distribute the seasoned vegetables in the side spaces.

 This is another secret to getting a super-moist meatloaf!
 Egg-brushing and sprinkling of breadcrumbs the meatloaf will create a kind of crust that will keep moisture inside and will prevent the surface from “creeping” during cooking and consequently prevents the filling out.
 That is why it is also important to keep the meatloaf in the fridge for at least an hour, or better still all night.